38zo/zontact/readme.txt

 == Accessibility ==

-Accessibility is a core feature—not an afterthought.
+Accessibility is a core feature not an afterthought.

 Zontact includes: